Flavius Aetius

 Flavius Aetius (Note: By the late 4th century, "Flavius" had become a courtesy title used for almost all high-profile men of the Empire.) (also spelled Aëtius; (Note: The ae in Latin Aetius was disyllabic, not diphthongal.) /la/; c.
 390 – 21 September 454) was a Roman general and statesman of the closing period of the Western Roman Empire.
 He was a military commander and the most influential man in the Empire for two decades (433454).
 He managed policy in regard to the attacks of barbarian federates settled throughout the West.
-Notably, he mustered a large Roman and allied (foederati) army in the Battle of the Catalaunian Plains, ending an invasion of Gaul by Attila in 451, though the Hun and his subjugated allies still managed to invade Italy the following year, an incursion best remembered for the Sack of Aquileia and the intercession of Pope Leo I. In 454, he was assassinated by the emperor Valentinian III.
+Notably, he mustered a large Roman and allied (foederati) army in the Battle of the Catalaunian Plains, ending an invasion of Gaul by Attila in 451, though Attila and his subjugated allies still managed to invade Italy the following year, an incursion best remembered for the Sack of Aquileia and the intercession of Pope Leo I. In 454, Aetius was assassinated by the emperor Valentinian III.

 Aetius has often been called the "Last of the Romans".
 Edward Gibbon refers to him as "the man universally celebrated as the terror of Barbarians and the support of the Republic" for his victory at the Catalaunian Plains.
-J.B.
-Bury notes, "That he was the one prop and stay of the Western Empire during his life time was the unanimous verdict of his contemporaries."
+J. B. Bury notes, "That he was the one prop and stay of the Western Empire during his life time was the unanimous verdict of his contemporaries."

 Biography

 Origins and family

 Aetius was born at Durostorum in Moesia Secunda (modern Silistra, Bulgaria), roughly around 390, as he was described as a "young adolescent" in 405.
 His father, Gaudentius, was a Roman general and described as a native of the province of Scythia.
-Aetius' mother, whose name is unknown, was a wealthy aristocratic woman of ancestry from Rome or some other city in the Italian peninsula.
+Aetius's mother, whose name is unknown, was a wealthy aristocratic woman of ancestry from Rome or some other city in the Italian peninsula.
 Before 425 Aetius married the daughter of Carpilio, who gave him a son, also named Carpilio.
 Later he married Pelagia, widow of Bonifacius, from whom he had a son, Gaudentius.
-It is possible that he also had a daughter, whose husband, Thraustila, avenged Aetius' death by killing emperor Valentinian III.
+It is possible that he also had a daughter, whose husband, Thraustila, avenged Aetius's death by killing emperor Valentinian III.